-Since the earliest recorded history of our Jewish ancestors, our people have sought to provide honorable and proper burial for our loved ones
+United Hebrew Cemetery, located in University City, has served the St. Louis Jewish community for more than 175 years.
+Since the earliest recorded history of our Jewish ancestors, our people have sought to provide honorable and proper burial for our loved ones.

 Abraham buried Sarah his wife in the cave of the field of Machpelah before Mamre. – Genesis 23:19

-The founders of our congregation planned for themselves, as well as future generations, by establishing United Hebrew Cemetery.
-Today we continue their legacy as we remain committed to providing a final resting place in a beautiful serene setting for our loved ones.
+The founders of our congregation planned for future generations as well as themselves with the cemetery’s establishment.
+Today we continue their legacy in our commitment to providing a final resting place for our loved ones in a beautiful, serene setting.

 Planning for death is never easy.
 Imagine how comforting it will be to those in mourning that you have relieved them of the burden of making burial decisions.
-Our hope is that this brochure will provide you with general information about United Hebrew Congregation’s cemetery, conveniently located in University City.
+This brochure provides general information about the United Hebrew Congregation cemetery.

 Why United Hebrew Cemetery?

 - Situated on 20 acres of land in University City, the cemetery is centrally located with easy access to most city and nearby suburban population centers.